ChanningBJ/csvcat/README.md

 csvcat
 ======

-Small utility to check csv files on the command line
+This is a small utility to check csv files on the command line.